-Huan Tui (桓魋) was a high-level minister in charge of military affairs in Song, who felt so threatened by Confucius that he engineered an attempt to assassinate the sage when he visited the state during his exile from Lu.
+Huan Tui (桓魋) was a powerful minister in charge of military affairs in the small state of Song.
+He felt so threatened by Confucius that he engineered an attempt to assassinate the sage when he visited the state in 492 BCE during his exile from Lu in order to prevent him from meeting with the titular ruler Duke Jing.

-According to Sima Qian’s Records of the Grand Historian (史記/shǐjì), Huan cut down a tree that Confucius and his disciples were holding a ritual under in order to crush them to death.
-When the attempt failed the disciples urged Confucius to flee from Song, but he calmed them down by telling them that he had nothing to fear from Huan because “Heaven has bestowed me with virtue.”
+According to Sima Qian’s Records of the Grand Historian (史記/shǐjì), Huan ordered his thugs to cut down a tree that Confucius and his disciples were holding a ritual under in order to crush them to death.
+After the failure of this hairbrained attempt, Confucius and his followers fled the state in disguise.

 Appearances in the Analects of Confucius